20kdc/c3ds-projects/README.md

 Some parts of this repository use third-party dependencies, in particular:

 + creature-monitor-gd uses Godot Engine ( https://godotengine.org/ ) and dependencies thereof.
++ natsue by default is packaged with sqlite-jdbc, mysql-connector-java, and dependencies of these (though these do not enter c3ds-projects binary releases).

 While c3ds-projects is under CC0, these dependencies are mostly not.